A reexamination of how we search. Paired with a distinct take on discovering locations and events.

 Interaction Design · Search Behavior · User Research · Animation

-This project took shape by prioritizing these 3 areas.
-Each packed with learning points that determined the end result.
+This project was guided by the prioritization of 3 areas.
+Each packed with learning points that shaped the end result.

 What makes us curious?